๐Ÿฅ—Intro to Nutrition

 Alcohol

-• Provides 7 calories per gram with zero essential nutrients—making it a classic example of "empty calories"
+• 7 calories per gram with zero essential nutrients, making it a textbook example of "empty calories"

-• Metabolized primarily in the liver, where it takes priority over other nutrients and can disrupt normal metabolic processes
+• Metabolized primarily in the liver, where it takes priority over other nutrients.
+This means that when you drink alcohol, fat and carbohydrate metabolism essentially gets put on hold.

-• Interferes with nutrient absorption and impairs judgment around food choices; excessive intake linked to liver disease and nutritional deficiencies
+• Interferes with nutrient absorption and is linked to liver disease and nutritional deficiencies with excessive intake.

 Added Sugars

-• Linked to obesity, type 2 diabetes, and cardiovascular disease when consumed in excess; current guidelines recommend limiting to less than 10% of daily calories
+• Linked to obesity, type 2 diabetes, and cardiovascular disease when consumed in excess.
+Current guidelines recommend limiting added sugars to less than 10% of daily calories.

-Compare: Alcohol vs. Added Sugars—both provide empty calories, but alcohol uniquely disrupts liver metabolism and nutrient absorption.
-For FRQs on dietary recommendations, added sugars are the more commonly tested concern in general population guidelines.
+Compare: Alcohol vs. Added Sugars both provide empty calories, but alcohol uniquely disrupts liver metabolism and nutrient absorption.
+In dietary guidelines for the general population, added sugars tend to be the more commonly addressed concern since they're so widespread in processed foods.

 Carbohydrate Quality: Simple vs. Complex

 The type of carbohydrate matters as much as the amount.
-This distinction drives recommendations about whole foods versus processed options.
+This distinction is what drives recommendations about whole foods versus processed options.

 Fiber

-• Indigestible carbohydrate that yields minimal calories—passes through the digestive system largely intact, supporting gut health
+• An indigestible carbohydrate that yields minimal usable calories.
+It passes through the digestive system largely intact, supporting gut health along the way.

-• Found in whole grains, fruits, vegetables, and legumes—most Americans consume far below the recommended 25-38 grams daily
+• Most Americans consume far below the recommended 25-38 grams daily.

 Whole Grains

-• Associated with reduced risk of heart disease, diabetes, and obesity—the fiber and nutrient density slow digestion and promote satiety
+• Associated with reduced risk of heart disease, diabetes, and obesity because the fiber and nutrient density slow digestion and promote satiety.

-• Examples include brown rice, quinoa, oats, and whole wheat—look for "whole" as the first ingredient on labels
+• Examples include brown rice, quinoa, oats, and whole wheat.
+On food labels, look for "whole" as the first ingredient.

-Compare: Whole Grains vs. Added Sugars—both are carbohydrate sources, but whole grains deliver fiber and micronutrients while added sugars provide only rapid glucose spikes.
-This contrast illustrates why "carbs" aren't inherently good or bad—source matters.
+Compare: Whole Grains vs. Added Sugars are both carbohydrate sources, but whole grains deliver fiber and micronutrients while added sugars provide only rapid glucose spikes.
+This contrast illustrates why "carbs" aren't inherently good or bad.
+The source matters.

 Nutrient-Dense Food Sources

 These foods deliver calories packaged with vitamins, minerals, and other health-promoting compounds.
-Nutrient density—the ratio of nutrients to calories—is a key concept in dietary quality assessment.
+Nutrient density refers to the ratio of nutrients to calories, and it's a key concept in assessing dietary quality.

 Fruits and Vegetables

-• High in vitamins, minerals, antioxidants, and fiber relative to their calorie content—the gold standard for nutrient density
+• High in vitamins, minerals, antioxidants, and fiber relative to their calorie content.
+They're the gold standard for nutrient density.

 Dairy Products

-• Primary dietary source of calcium and vitamin D—essential for bone mineralization and preventing osteoporosis
+• A primary dietary source of calcium and vitamin D, both essential for bone mineralization and preventing osteoporosis.

-• Low-fat and fortified plant alternatives offer similar benefits with better lipid profiles—important for cardiovascular health
+• Low-fat dairy and fortified plant alternatives (like calcium-fortified soy milk) can offer similar benefits with better lipid profiles.

 Lean Meats and Fish

-• Lean cuts minimize saturated fat intake—choose skinless poultry, fish, and trimmed cuts over processed meats
+• Lean cuts minimize saturated fat intake.
+Choose skinless poultry, fish, and trimmed cuts over processed meats like bacon or sausage.

-• Supports muscle maintenance and repair—particularly important for athletes, older adults, and those recovering from illness
+• Particularly important for muscle maintenance in athletes, older adults, and those recovering from illness.

 Quick Reference Table